apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/distsql/syntax/rql/rule-query/readwrite-splitting/count-readwrite-splitting-rule.en.md

 1 row in set (0.02 sec)
 ```

-- Query the number of readwrite splitting rules for current database.
+- Query the number of readwrite-splitting rules for current database.

 ```sql
 COUNT READWRITE_SPLITTING RULE;